Ervin Malakaj

 Dr. Malakaj specializes in late-18th- to 21st-century German media and cultural history.
 His research focuses on 19th-century literary cultures, film studies, queer studies, and humanities as well as language learning advocacy.

 Dr. Malakaj’s work on literary studies draws on queer theory, narrative theory, and book history in order to examine the influence of fluctuating literary markets on authorial agency and narrative form.
-Here, he is currently completing a monograph provisionally titled Fragile Poetics: Precarity and Literary Form in Early Wilhelmine Germany.
+Here, he recently completed a book manuscript provisionally titled Fragile Poetics: Precarity and Literary Form in Early Wilhelmine Germany (under review).

 In 2016, Dr. Malakaj co-founded the international scholarly collective “Diversity, Decolonialization, and the German Curriculum” (DDGC) and is member of its steering committee.
 Together with Regine Criser (University of North Carolina, Asheville) he co-edited the volume Diversity and Decolonization in German Studies (2020, Palgrave).
 Dr. Malakaj also serves as a co-editor of DDGC’s official blog and is part of a number of DDGC initiatives, including the DDGC Mutual Aid Network.

 At UBC, Dr. Malakaj collaborates with students on initiatives to enhance UBC’s intellectual cultures for undergraduate German studies.
-In this regard, he helped develop Augenblick: A Journal for Undergraduate German Studies and the annual German Studies Undergraduate Research Showcase, which is a collaboration between the undergraduate German Studies programs at UBC, the University of Victoria, and the University of Washington.
+In this regard, he helped develop Augenblick: A Journal for Undergraduate German Studies and the annual German Studies Undergraduate Research Showcase.
+The latter is a collaboration between the undergraduate German Studies programs at UBC, the University of Victoria, and the University of Washington.

-Dr. Malakaj’s research has been funded (among others) by the Social Science and Humanities Research Council, the Canada Council for the Arts, the Alexander von Humboldt Foundation, and the Fulbright Commission.
-He serves on the editorial boards for Studies in Twentieth and Twenty-First Century Literature, Feminist German Studies, and the Women, Gender and Sexuality in German Literature and Culture series.
+Dr. Malakaj serves on the editorial boards for Studies in Twentieth and Twenty-First Century Literature, Feminist German Studies, and the Women, Gender and Sexuality in German Literature and Culture series.

 Teaching